tmgthb/Autonomous-Agents/Autonomous_Agents_Resources.md

 ### Planning

-Planning is for general public<sup>[1](https://dictionary.cambridge.org/dictionary/english/planning)</sup>: "the act of deciding how to do something" and in the domain of AI: "devising a plan of action to achieve one’s goals"<sup>[1](https://people.engr.tamu.edu/guni/csce421/files/AI_Russell_Norvig.pdf)</sup>.
+Planning refers to<sup>[1](https://dictionary.cambridge.org/dictionary/english/planning)</sup>: "the act of deciding how to do something". and

+In the domain of AI, planning is defined: "devising a plan of action to achieve one’s goals"<sup>[1](https://people.engr.tamu.edu/guni/csce421/files/AI_Russell_Norvig.pdf)</sup>.

-We can refer it more precisely as:
+or

 **"Planning is the reasoning side of acting.
 It is an abstract, explicit deliberation process that chooses and organizes actions by anticipating their expected outcomes.
 This deliberation aims at achieving as best as possible some prestated objectives.
 Automated planning is an area of Artificial Intelligence (AI) that studies this deliberation process computationally."<sup>[1](https://api.pageplace.de/preview/DT0400.9780080490519_A25022382/preview-9780080490519_A25022382.pdf)</sup>**